 Notes to Financial Statements (In thousands of dollars, except for unit amounts)

-For the period from January 15, 2020 (commencement of operations) to December 31, 2020
+For the period from April 30, 2020 (commencement of operations) to December 31, 2020 accrued liabilities, redemptions payable and management fees payable, as amortized cost.
+Cash includes cash on deposit with the custodian.

 3. Significant accounting policies (continued):